silkstaff/Text2Hip/README.md

 # Text2Hip
 * A project about an algorithm that transforms normal sentences to hiphop-like lyrics, 'Text to Hiphop'
-* Period: May 2020 ~ July 2020
+* Period: May 2020~July 2020
 * People: Jihyeong Ko, Jinsoo Bae, Sanghee Kim, Hojin Hwang (who are 3th member of the big data Academic Club, BITAmin)
 * Main Points:
-  - LDA: extracts main context from texts
+  - `LDA`: extracts main context from texts
-  - Transformer: makes texts hiphop-like
+  - `Transformer`: makes texts hiphop-like
-  - Rhyme Optimization: improves rhyme of the outputs with our own rhyme scoring system
+  - `Rhyme Optimization`: improves rhyme of the outputs with our own rhyme scoring system

 ## Introduction Video